uDALES/u-dales/docs/udales-pre-processing.md

 # Pre-processing

 This guide explains how to set up the input files of your simulation.
 The idea is that you already have a simulation set up, and now you want to modify some of the parameters of your simulation.
-If you do not have a simulation yet, have a look at [Set-up(./udales-getting-started.md#set-up)] in our getting started guide.
+If you do not have a simulation yet, have a look at the sSet-up(https://github.com/uDALES/u-dales/blob/master/docs/udales-getting-started.md#set-up)] section in our getting started guide.

 The parameters of the simulation are set in the `namoptions` file of your experiment.
 Some parameter changes require the additional [input files](#Input-files) to be re-written, which will be done automatically by the pre-processing.
 The next section provides an overview of these parameters.